Grammy Award for Best R&B Song

 The Grammy Award for Best R&B Song (sometimes known as the R&B Songwriter's Award) has been awarded since 1969.
 From 1969 to 2000, it was known as the Grammy Award for Best Rhythm and Blues Song.
 Beyoncé has won it a record five times, while Babyface, Stevie Wonder, Bill Withers and Alicia Keys have three wins each.

 The award goes to the songwriter.
-If the winning song contains samples or interpolations of songs, the original songwriter and publisher can apply for a Winner’s Certificate.
-Only Stevie Wonder and SZA have won the award back to back.
+If the winning song contains samples or interpolations of songs, the original songwriter and publisher can apply for a Winner's Certificate.
+Only three people have won in consecutive years Stevie Wonder in ('74 & '75); Johnta Austin in ('06 & 07) also SZA in (' 24 & '25).
 The performing artist does not receive an award unless they are also credited as a songwriter.

-Years reflect the year in which the grammy Awards were presented, for music released in the previous year.
+Years reflect the year in which the Grammy Awards were presented, for music released in the previous year.

 Recipients

 Otis Redding, one of the inaugural winners of the award.

 Steve Cropper, one of the inaugural winners of the award.

 Five-time award-winning artist Beyoncé, she is the most awarded artist in the category.

 Three-time award winner, Bill Withers.

 Three-time award winner, Stevie Wonder.